Updated 23rd July 2021.

 LATEST PHILIPPINES COVID-19 NEWS:

-- 4th June 2021 – The Philippines extends the ban on travellers from India, Nepal, Pakistan, Sri Lanka, Bangladesh, the UAE and Oman.
+- 29th June 2021 – The Philippines extends the ban on travellers from India, Nepal, Pakistan, Sri Lanka, Bangladesh, the UAE and Oman until at least 15th July.
 Source.

 Can you travel to the Philippines right now?
 SUMMARY:

 The Philippines is officially closed to tourists until further notice.
-From 1st May, the Philippines will only allow the following citizens to enter the country: Filipino nationals, parents, children, spouses of Filipino nationals and government officials or those with a residency or retiree permit or valid work visa.
+From 1st May 2021, the Philippines will only allow the following citizens to enter the country: Filipino nationals, parents, children, spouses of Filipino nationals and government officials or those with a residency or retiree permit or valid work visa.
+See below the official public advisory from the Philippines Embassy in the US dated 14th June 2021.

 Before you enter the Philippines, you will need: